The Rural Texas Summit Agenda: Voices for Change

 Panelists: Zeph Capo, Tracy Fisher

-Synopsis: This panel examines the impact of voucher programs on public education in rural Texas with experts including Tracy Fisher and Zeph Capo, President of the Texas Chapter of the Federation of Teachers.
+Synopsis: This panel examines the impact of voucher programs on public education in rural Texas.
+It will be a powerful conversation on how underfunding public education is threatening the future of rural Texas.
+It will dive into the latest legislative battles, voucher fight, and what communities can do to push back and protect public schools.
 We aim to develop actionable strategies to protect rural public education while countering harmful policies that disproportionately affect small-town school districts.

-Synopsis: This panel explores agricultural issues including farming, organic practices, ranching, and water conservation with representatives from the Texas Farmers Union and water management experts.
+Synopsis: This panel explores agricultural issues including farming, organic practices, ranching, and water conservation and water management experts.
 We hope to demonstrate that Democrats can effectively advocate for agricultural communities while developing messaging that resonates with rural voters whose livelihoods depend on these industries resulting in more Farmers voting for Democrats.

 Moderator: Thierry Tchenko